Analysis | Republicans’ loyalty to Trump means more doubt hovers over Biden’s hope of bipartisanship

 “This is Biden’s sweet spot,” he said.
 “He’s a born bipartisan.
 And I think that’s the most important factor here.”

-Well, all signs point to the likelihood that Trump will be “in the way” because many of his relationships with Republican lawmakers — and perhaps more importantly, their constituents — remain intact.
-And the actions of many GOP lawmakers — particularly those in the House — so far suggest that they could take many of their cues on what is best for America’s future from a president whose vision for America is quite different from Biden’s.
-And that could make uniting the country a more taxing feat than some Americans, including the president-elect, are hoping.
+Well, all signs point to the likelihood Trump will be “in the way” because many of his relationships with Republican lawmakers — and perhaps more importantly, their constituents — remain intact.
+The actions of many GOP lawmakers — particularly those in the House — so far suggest they could take many of their cues on what is best for America’s future from a president whose vision for America is quite different from Biden’s.
+That could make uniting the country a more taxing feat than some Americans, including the president-elect, are hoping.